electricimp/imp-central-impt/TestingGuide.md

 - You may disable or enable [Builder cache](#builder-cache) by `--builder-cache` option.
 By default, Builder cache is controlled by the [test configuration](#test-configuration).

+- You may run the tests in the [debug mode](#debug-mode) by specifying `--debug` option.

 **TODO** - just obvious questions: - why a path to github file and, especially, to builder file are not part of test configuration? - why builder cache can be additionally changed before test run but other settings (eg. timeout, stop on fail, etc.) can not?

+The selected tests are executed in an arbitrary order. (**TODO** tests? test cases? or test files?).
+The tests run on all devices which are currently assigned to the Device Group specified in the [test configuration](#test-configuration).
+First - all tests run on one device, then - on a second one, etc. (**TBD** correct?)
+The order of devices - **TBD** - maybe explain all the above using a test session term (?)

+Every test is treated as failed if an error has been thrown.
+Otherwise the test is treated as passed.
+**TBD** - Explain about test-on-fail, timeout, allow-disconnect.

+*Example:*
+**TODO** - screenshots and explanations for a successfull test execution and several failed test executions

 ### Running Selective Tests